-The Loire is a wine region that has the privilege of producing very different wines, in both red and white.
-Food and wine pairing experts will enjoy this feature, as the wide variety of Loire wines allows many combinations.
-In this article, you will find a few suggestions to know which wine to open according to the meal you are having.
+The Loire is a wine region that has the privilege of producing a wide variety of both red and white wines.
+It’s therefore quite the treat for food and wine pairing experts!
+In this article, you will find a few suggestions for which wine to open according to the meal you’re planning.

 Sparkling, king of aperitifs

 Champagne is not the only sparkling wine to start a meal with.
-The heart of the sparkling wine production comes from Vouvray, Montlouis and Saumur.
-The first two appellations much more qualitative, offer cuvées traditionally made from Chenin, iconic grape type of the region.
-A few producers stand out with their meticulous work: the cuvée “Triple Zéro” from Jacky Blot (La Taille aux Loups), or the vintage “Réserve” from Philippe Foreau (Clos Naudin).
+The heart of sparkling wine production is in Vouvray, Montlouis and Saumur.
+The first two appellations produce better quality wines, with cuvées traditionally made from Chenin, the iconic grape type of the region.
+A few producers stand out for their meticulous work: the cuvée “Triple Zéro” from Jacky Blot (La Taille aux Loups), or the vintage “Réserve” from Philippe Foreau (Clos Naudin).
 These very dry wines pair perfectly with fish and shellfish tapas or cold meats and rillettes.

 The bad reputation of this appellation is now slowly fading away.
 Over the last 10 years, tremendous progress has been made and great wines are emerging from producers like Jo Landron, Jérôme Bretaudeau, Domaine de L’Écu, Domaine Bonnet-Huteau.
 Their tautness pairs nicely with oysters, seafood or white fish like sole, turbot or John Dory.